 On campus art exhibits, drama programs and musical concerts are presented by the department's representative of those disciplines.
 The extra-curricular and co-curricular life is as extensive as the students wish to make it.

 The College is committed to the belief that students have a right to organize and participate in groups whose purposes center on the interest and goals of the individuals involved.
 Experiences in the areas of leadership, interpersonal relationships and decision-making related to operations of the organization can provide vital lessons and as such are to be encouraged.
-In order to plan and coordinate group activities, keep students informed regarding possible club involvement, and to insure that student organizations receive the privileges they deserve, the College requires that student organizations register with the VP of Student Affairs’ office.
-Information for registrations includes, but is not limited to: the organization’s name, list of officers, advisor, constitution, and, a statement of its goals and purposes.
+In order to plan and coordinate group activities, keep students informed regarding possible club involvement, and to insure that student organizations receive the privileges they deserve, the College requires that student organizations register with the Student Affairs office.
+Information for registrations includes, but is not limited to: the organization's name, list of officers, advisor, constitution, and, a statement of its goals and purposes.

 For full details on starting a new Student Club or Organization view the Student Clubs and Organizations Handbook.

-In order to be recognized by Southern State Community College, student organizations on campus must register with the VP of Student Affairs office.
-Registration signifies the organization’s intent and agreement to comply with the rules and regulations of the college.
+In order to be recognized by Southern State Community College, student organizations on campus must register with the Student Affairs office.
+Registration signifies the organization's intent and agreement to comply with the rules and regulations of the college.

 - Only currently enrolled students of Southern State Community College may initiate the establishment of a new student organization.

 - A student club or organization application must be completed and submitted to the Coordinator of Student Activities for approval (see attached application form).

 - Must supply a current list of officers and advisors to the Department of Student Affairs (see attached Fact Sheet form).

 - Submit a list of goals, objectives, and major service projects to the Coordinator of Student Activities for approval.

 - Submit a constitution to the Coordinator of Student Activities to be taken to President's Council by the Dean of Student Affairs for approval.